suzannepk/power_outages_socioeconomics-/README.md

 2. Can you show the average number of customers without power per county during the heatwave?
 Can you visualize it for the whole US?
 (Data sets: eaglei_outages_2016.csv, CtyAvTemp62016.csv )

-3. Do counties with a large number of people living below the poverty line have more power outages on average than wealthier counties?
+3. Do counties with many people living below the poverty line have more power outages on average than wealthier counties?
 (Data sets: CtyAvDemog2010, aglei_outages_2016.csv) Can you use statistical tests to justify your answer?
 Is what you found true generally for all counties in the study?
 Is it still true for the counties hardest hit by the heatwave during the heatwave?
 Are there any other factors expressed in the data that correlate with large numbers of outages per county?

 4. Do citizen living below the poverty level bear a greater share of the energy burden in most counties?
 Can you use statistical tests to justify your answer?
 What does this look like for the counties that you identified as impacted most by the heatwave?
-(Data sets: CtyAvDemog2010 data,eaglei_outages_2016.csv)
+(Datasets: CtyAvDemog2010 data, eaglei_outages_2016.csv)

-You are doing super well if you get though question 4!
+You are doing super well if you get through question 4!
 5 and 6 are stretch goals.

 5. Can you tell if the number of customers without power is correlated with the highest temperatures?
-(DataSets: eaglei_outages_2016.csv and ones you find!)
+(Datasets: eaglei_outages_2016.csv and ones you find!)

 6. Done with time to spare?
 How is the region you are from doing with energy justice?
 How does it compare to other regions of the US?
 Defend how you define "Region".